d2s/Documentation/_posts/2018-04-12-aRsyncGUIIntro.md

 aRsyncGUI is a sandboxed macOS app and the first to do is ask for permission to read the users home catalog.
 The first time the user starts the app a view asking for allow.

 First to do is open a terminal and `cd` and `mkdir .ssh`.
 This creates the .ssh catalog which is required for enabling ssh passwordless logins to remote servers.
-After creating the `.ssh` catalog and start aRsyncGUI you are asked to allow aRsyncGUI to access the home catalog.
-Caution: you might have to change the selected catalog to the home catalog.
+After creating the `.ssh` catalog and start aRsyncGUI you are asked to allow aRsyncGUI to access the home catalog. **Caution**: you might have to change the selected catalog to the home catalog (e.g. `thomas`) before closing view with Allow.

 ![](/images/RsyncOSX/master/aRsyncGUIIntro/allow.png)
+The view shows which catalogs are granted access.
 ![](/images/RsyncOSX/master/aRsyncGUIIntro/main5.png)

 ## Where to start?